itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-grabber.rst

 roi
 ====
-Many grabbers support changing the region of interest (ROI).
+Many grabbers support changing of the region of interest (ROI).
 This property is set by the parameter **roi** which contains four values: x0, y0, width, height.
-Which are starting point and length for the respective direction.
-All four values have to be stated:
+All four values have to be defined:

 .. code-block:: python
     :linenos: